amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 }
 ```

-Using a doubly linked list with the last element reference we achieve an `add` of *O(1)*.
-That's the importance of using the right tool for the right job 💪
+Using a doubly-linked list with the last element reference, we achieve an `add` of *O(1)*.
+That's the importance of using the right tool for the right job. 💪

 ## Summary

 We explored most of the linear data structures.
-We saw that depending on how we implement the data structures there are different runtimes.
+We saw that depending on how we implement the data structures.
+There are different runtimes.

 Here's a summary of everything that we explored.
 You can click on each runtime, and it will take you to the implementation.
 <!-- there is not a generic runtime for the operations because it depends more  -->

 **Time complexity**

-*Click on the **name** to go the section or click on the **runtime** to go the implementation*
+*Click on the **name** to go to the section or click on the **runtime** to go to the implementation*

 `*` = Amortized runtime